-A number of initiatives and packages have been announced by the Australian government, with indications of more help on the way.
+A number of initiatives and packages have been announced by the Australian government, although its important to keep on top of upcoming changes.

 In this guide, we focus on those looking for support from Centrelink because of COVID-19.
 You could be using Centrelink for the first time or perhaps returning after a long hiatus.

 JobSeeker changes for end of 2020 and 2021

 Australian prime minister Scott Morrison has revealed changes to JobSeeker as welfare benefits adapt to the changing COVID-19 landscape.
 These changes were announced on 21 July 2020 and are devised to improve unemployment by better incentivising job hunting.